DO ND (Hons)

 I love sport, (both playing and watching) and the outdoors.
 I enjoy mountain biking,road cycling, soccer, squash and golf.
 When time permits I love hiking and camping with the family.

 Matthew comments, "I look holistically at every individual, not just at the area of pain.
 By taking time to listen and assess an individual’s function, the root cause can be identified and treated - facilitating recovery as well as preventing recurrence.
-In addition, I am passionate about empowering patients through effective exercise advice and helping them understand their condition."
+In addition, I am passionate about always empowering patients through effective exercise advice and helping them to fully understand their condition.
+I aim to be professional yet personable and someone who you can talk to about anything".

 I was born in France, grew up in Reunion Island, and studied in the UK at the European School of Osteopathy where I graduated with a Master’s Degree.
 I grew up with a dad competing in ultramarathons who took me on many training sessions and hikes through our tropical mountains.
 Here in New Zealand I am planning on becoming more serious at long distance running, get started at cycling and hike whenever possible.
 I also have more than 10 years of experience in horse riding.